pranigopu/pranigopu.github.io/docs/philosophy/philosophy-in-practice/5-pride-and-moral-perfection.md

 **Moral perfection is**:

-- Best possible in reality, i.e. with respect to rational objectives.
+- The best possible in reality, i.e. with respect to rational objectives
 - Based on the context of the individual; involves following interrelated constraints:
-  - _Time available_, imposed by the situation or allocated according to one's hierarchy of values.
+  - _Time available_, imposed by the situation or allocated according to one's hierarchy of values
   - _Task_, with regards to its importance, requirements, etc.
   - _Doer_, with regards to experience, values, capacity (intellectual, psychological and physical), etc.